secretstartups/handbook/resellers/index.html.md

-*   Training and Enablement
+*   Training, Enablement and Certifications
     *   Sales training and enablement, ensuring that our partners are as well-trained and equipped as our own sales teams
     *   Technical services, training and enablement designed to help you drive customer usage and adoption
     *   GitLab Badging, Accreditation & Certification
 *   Global expansion of our channel team to support the growth of your GitLab success
-*   Improved ease of doing business, via a new partner portal with online resources and tools
+*   Improved ease of doing business, via a partner portal and learning management system with online resources and tools
 *   Marketing resources and marketing development funds for lead creation
 *   Support for our partners throughout the entire customer journey
 *   NFR licenses and discounts on GitLab products